 The Christine Dacera case is blowing up—as it should

-If you don’t know the name Christine Angelica Dacera, you should.
+If you don’t know Christine Dacera case, you should.
 If you’ve been living under a fog of naivety (self-imposed or not), here’s the short version of why her face has been plastered across social media: She attended a New Year’s Eve party and was found unconscious in a bathtub on January 1, she was declared dead on arrival.
 She was only 23 years old.

 The cause for her death was originally declared a ruptured aortic aneurysm.
 The Makati City Police chimed in with foul play because “the victim had lacerations and sperm in her genitalia.”
-And for some strange reason, the people of the internet have put the supposed rape on Dacera’s shoulders.
+And for some strange reason, the people of the internet have put the supposed rape on Christine Dacera case.
 Why was she partying so hard?
 Why was she with strangers?
 Why wasn’t she wearing more clothes?

 RELATED: What Is Violence Against Women?

 If you’re as into murder-mysteries as I am, you know a case is not solved until the assailant is tried and found guilty in court—and likewise given a sentence to carry out.
 And if you’re a feminist, who believes that the rape of someone is not a testament of the victim’s person but is more about those around her, then this will anger you.
 It should anger you.

 Why the fuck are they saying the case is solved when it clearly isn’t?
 Especially when only three out of 12 suspects are in custody?
 And why are people still blaming the victim for a rape?
 By definition, a rape is without the consent of the victim.